 3. The cost of doing nothing

 There is also a price to pay for clinging onto outdated technology, sometimes referred to as a laggard penalty.
-In February, the Government announced it was phasing out the non-emergency use of pagers by the end of 2021.
-The NHS currently pays £6.6million per year for these 1990s relics and that is without taking into account their impact on operational efficiency.
+In February 2019, the Government announced it was phasing out the non-emergency use of pagers by the end of 2021.
+The NHS was paying £6.6million per year for these 1990s relics and that is without taking into account their impact on operational efficiency.

 4. What are your competitors doing?